-I arrived in Kazbegi and went to the guest house I’ve had booked.
+I arrived in Kazbegi and went to the guest house I had booked.
 I just wanted to leave my stuff and go out, go see.
-I’ve had booked a great guest house to stay at!
+I have booked a great guest house to stay at!
 From every window that you can look through, all you can see is mountains.

-There I’ve meet Ivan, a Ukranian guy.
-I’ve told him my plan, which was to hike to the Gergeti Trinity Church on the same day to see the area.
+There, I meet Ivan, a Ukrainian guy.
+I shared with him my plan, which was to hike to the Gergeti Trinity Church on the same day to see the area.
 He told me ”for you, it’s not more than 1 hour”, I didn’t even ask him.
-When I told him that I’m hiking to the Gergeti Glacier on the next day and he told me ”for you, it will be 7-8 hours.
-I didn’t ask him again, but then I got curious and asked him why did he think so?
-He replied to me that he saw me walking and the steps I make.
+When I told him that I’m hiking to the Gergeti Glacier on the next day he replied ”for you, it will be 7-8 hours”.
+I didn’t ask him anything again, but then I got curious and asked him why did he think so?
+He replied to me that he saw me walking and the big steps I make lol.
 That was funny.
-(He turned out right for both!)
+(He turned out right for both, tho!)

 However, I did hike to the Gergeti Trinity Church on the same day to see the area.
 The trail that goes from the village to the church goes through the forest.
-You can also take the road that jeeps are going through but through the forest is the short way.
+You can also take the road that jeeps are going through, but through the forest is a short way and perhaps the better one.
 Be aware that it can be slippery there.

 It took me 45 minutes and I was at the church.
 Beautiful!
 Also, you can see the whole Stepantsminda from there, snuggled in the surrounding mountains.

 One thing was pissing me, though… The clouds!
 They were all over the peak and I couldn’t see it.
-Not that the rest was not good enough, it was far more than enough but still, I wanted to see it.
-Didn’t had any luck with that on this day.
+Not that the rest was not good enough, it was far more than enough, but still, I wanted to see the Kazbegi peak.
+I didn’t have any luck with that on this day.

 Because I couldn’t just stay like that, I wanted to go up and up, I hiked the next hill and find an awesome spot there.
-I’ve spent around three hours maybe lying on the meadows all over the church and the hill, thinking about my hiking to the Gergeti Glacier on the next day.
+I spent around three hours, maybe, lying on the meadows all over the church and the hill, thinking about my hiking to the Gergeti Glacier on the next day.

-The plan was to start my hike at 5:30 am so I can be up at the church at 6:30 am, on time to watch the sunrise from there.
-I’ve set up my alarm for 4:30 am and of course went to bed at 1:30 am.
+The plan was to start my hike at 5:30 AM, so I can be up at the church at 6:30 AM, on time to watch the sunrise from there.
+I set up my alarm for 4:30 AM and of course, I went to bed at 1:30 AM.
 Couldn’t get any sleep at all.

 I decided that I would wait for a while and if it doesn’t stop, I will still go.
-It stopped.
-I started hiking to the Gergeti Glacier in Kazbegi at 5;45 am.
-Again, I’ve used the short way through the forest and at 6:45 am I was up at the church.
+Luckily, it stopped.
+I started hiking to the Gergeti Glacier in Kazbegi at 5;45 AM.
+Again, I used the short way through the forest and at 6:45 AM I was up at the church.

-I forgot to mention that when I’ve looked through the window of my guest house to the peak this morning was different, there were clouds but the peak has revealed himself.
+I forgot to mention that when I looked through the window of my guesthouse to the peak this morning, it was different, there were clouds but the peak has revealed himself.
+Amazing view!

-6:45 am at the Gergeti Trinity Church, I was the only person there, except for the people who were camping but they were still sleeping.
+At 6:45 am I was at the Gergeti Trinity Church.
+I was the only person there, except for the people who were camping but they were still sleeping.

 The sun was slowly rising up and the peak was all shining.
 I was there alone!
-It was so magical and I feel it so special.
-My heart was beating fast, my smile was riching my ears, I was truly happy!
+It was so magical and I felt it so special.
+My heart was beating fast, my smile was reaching my ears, I was truly happy!

 I enjoyed that moment for a while and then headed up to the Glacier.

-Actually, I didn’t had a map or anything but the trail is obvious so there’s no way to get ”lost”.
+Actually, I didn’t have a map or anything but the trail is obvious, so there’s no way to get ”lost”.

-I’ve started seeing other people.
-First a horseman, then other people who were camping and just starting to waking up, but I was still the only one going up.
-Then, I’ve met a couple of people going down.
+I started seeing other people.
+First a horseman, then other people who were camping and just starting to wake up, but I was still the only one going up.
+Then, I met a couple of people going down.
 From where exactly they were going down, I don’t know.

 The weather was constantly changing.
 Sun, clouds, wind, I was hot, I was cold, the usual.